Ivan Marković (footballer, born 1994)

-Ivan Marković (Иван Марковић; born 20 June 1994) is a Serbian footballer who plays as a midfielder for Zob Ahan.
+Ivan Marković (Иван Марковић; born 20 June 1994) is a Serbian professional footballer who plays as a midfielder for Trayal Kruševac.

 Career

 Early career

-Born in Belgrade, Marković began playing football in the youth team of Red Star Belgrade before joined Zemun.
+Born in Belgrade, Marković began playing football in the youth team of Red Star Belgrade before joining Zemun.
 He made his Zemun first team debut on 15 June 2011 at 16 years 360 days, in a 1–2 loss against Novi Pazar for Serbian First League, coming on as a substitute for Konstantin Stegnjajić at half-time.

 After a short spell in the VVV-Venlo's youth academy, Marković joined Partizan in 2012.
-In January 2013, Ivan left Partizan to join the Polish side Korona Kielce, but failed to make a single league appearance in one year.
+In January 2013, he left Partizan to join the Polish side Korona Kielce, but failed to make a single top-flight appearance in one year.

 CSKA Sofia

-On 22 February 2014 after a short trial period, Marković signed a two-and-half-year contract with CSKA Sofia.
+On 22 February 2014, after a short trial period, Marković signed a two-and-a-half-year contract with CSKA Sofia.
 He made his debut in the Bulgarian A Group on 15 March in the Eternal derby of Bulgarian football against Levski Sofia, playing 57 minutes.
 On 21 April, in his second participation in the Eternal derby, he scored his first league goal for CSKA, netting the 3rd for a 3–1 win.

 In pre-season training for the 2014–15 season, Marković ruptured his anterior cruciate ligament and received surgery on 22 July 2014.
 His recovery was said to take up to six months.

 Cherno More Varna

-On 28 January he signed for Cherno More coming from Levadiakos.
+On 28 January 2015, he signed for Cherno More coming from Levadiakos.

+Sham Shui Po

+On 8 October 2023, he signed for Sham Shui Po.